iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

 .. option:: --daemon <address>:<port>

-   Specifies the address and port of the daemon daemon on which the server will connect.
+   Specifies the address and port of the daemon daemon to which the server will connect.

    Argument
-        The address and port of a machines where a wrpme daemon is running.
+        The address and port of a machine where a wrpme daemon is running.

    Default value
         127.0.0.0:5909, the IPv4 localhost address and the port 5909